All instruments

 8 items spelling J O U R N E Y S (Jumping, Ouch, Uncertainty, Respiration, Nausea, Energy, Yelling, Sleep), each scored 0-10.
 Total 0-80, higher is worse.

 Owner-completed, 4-6 minutes.
-Default cadence in hospice mode is fortnightly; the daily Lap of Love check-in handles day-to-day signal alongside HHHHHMM weekly.
+Default cadence in hospice mode is fortnightly; sits alongside HHHHHMM weekly and the daily Sightline Score check-in.

 Cut-off and interpretation